emacs-mirror/emacs/mps/manual/source/topic/interface.rst

     a version in which the symbol (or reliance on some of its behaviour) is deprecated.

+    Symbols may be deprecated in their old place in the reference manual, or they may be moved to the :ref:`topic-deprecated` chapter.

     .. note::

         If you are relying on a feature and you see that it's